Mahfuz-00/tcl_informatix_assignment/README.md

 ABC Construction Project Management App is a comprehensive Flutter-based application designed for construction project oversight.
 It provides project managers, team leads, and stakeholders with a centralized platform to efficiently plan, monitor, and control projects.
 Users can manage project timelines, budgets, tasks, team members, and payment workflows in real time, ensuring better collaboration, accountability, and informed decision-making across all phases of a construction project.

 - **Key highlights of the app:**

     - Real-time project monitoring with status updates and milestone tracking.
     - Task management with progress indicators, sub-tasks, and activity logs.
-    - Team management through expandable accordions, showing roles and responsibilities.
+    - Team management showing roles and responsibilities.
     - Payment and approval workflows to track requests, approvals, and invoices.
     - Budget management with utilization visualization and category breakdown.
     - Customizable light and dark themes for optimal user experience.